Gunfire at Kabul airport kills 1 amid chaotic evacuations - NewsBreak

 The Taliban blame the chaotic evacuation on the U.S. military and say there's no need for any Afghans to flee.
 They have pledged to bring peace and security after decades of war and say they won't seek revenge on those who worked with the U.S., NATO and the toppled Afghan government.

-Addressing a conference of Muslim clerics, Taliban spokesman Zabihullah Mujahid urged them to push back against Western “propaganda” about the Taliban and said the U.S. was undermining the their rule by sending planes and offering Afghans asylum.

-Despite their promises, the Taliban have violently suppressed protests and beat people with batons as they try to control the crowds outside the airport perimeter.
+But their fighters have violently suppressed protests and beat people with batons as they try to control the crowds outside the airport perimeter.
 There have also been reports in recent days of the Taliban hunting down their former enemies.
 It's unclear if Taliban leaders are saying one thing and doing another, or if fighters on the ground are taking matters into their own hands.

-German Defense Minister Annegret Kramp-Karrenbauer told the Bild newspaper that the main obstacle to getting people out was the crowds outside the airport.

-"We must switch much more to picking people up, so to speak, and we are doing that,” Kramp-Karrenbauer said.

 Since Aug.
 14, the U.S. has evacuated or facilitated the evacuation of more than 30,000 people on military and coalition flights.
 Tens of thousands of people — Americans, other foreigners and Afghans who assisted in the war effort — are still waiting to join the airlift, which has been slowed by security issues and U.S. bureaucracy hurdles.